“Astrobiology has re-awakened me to science.” Teacher attendee, Astrobiology Academy

 Welcome to the Astrobiology Academy Homepage

-Since being established, the academy has been supported by the NASA Astrobiology Institute, the UK Space Agency, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.
+The academy has been running since 2013.
+Since being established, the academy has been supported by the UK Space Agency, the NASA Astrobiology Institute, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.

 What is Astrobiology?

 “Exciting marriage of physics and biology in an interesting, modern context.”
 Teacher attendee, Astrobiology Academy

 Some of the most interesting questions in science include: